Skip to main content

 BASICS

-The ischemic strangulation of a part of (usually) a child’s body due to human hair or other fibrous material
+The ischemic strangulation of a child’s (usually) body part due to human hair or other fibrous material

 DESCRIPTION